 The village however offers an unforgettable experience for those who love to unwind in the lap of nature; what’s better than a lazy evening spent gazing at the majestic Himalayas.
 Apart from its panaromic views and enchanting surroundings, Tosh has a lot of exhilarating activities for adventure lovers, one can explore a plethora of things to do in Tosh.
 Do not miss the spectacular sunset and sunrise here as you must definitely keep Tosh as a priority in your Kasol itinerary.

 Things To Do On Your Kasol Trip For A Memorable Experience

 A lot has been written and blogged about the same cliché things to do in Kasol.
-While not all of them are absolutely useless, there’s a lot more to experience here – simple things that will give you simple joys.
+While not all of them are absolutely useless, there’s a lot more to experience here which this travel guide to Kasol will provide you with.

 There’s nothing more serene that walking along lush greenery.
 Kasol offers multiple exploration options for casual walkers, trekkers and everyone who falls between these two categories.
 Best people to give you an idea of the difficulty level of each are the locals.
 You could either get in touch with a local when you visit Kasol, or plan your trek in advance with the help of our verified local agents.

 Life’s good with a Shakshouka, a Bureka, and a lemon cake in Kasol.
 Having covered the best places to visit in Kasol, you’d definitely love to gorge on some amazing food.
 If you have not tried the cuisine, this is the place to start.
 Go one dish at a time and keep repeating the ones you like.
 Don’t forget the trout!
 And desserts are mind-blowing; we recommend Hello to the king and Hello to the queen at The Evergreen and the fresh bakes from The German Bakery at Moon Dance.